ROYALTY, NOBILITY AND MEDIEVAL

 You can't research the original documents.

-You must rely on other people's work and the best printed sources.
+You must rely on the past work of experienced and knowledgeable genealogists.

 Find and store the best data, correct the database using the easiest and fastest methods and record the sources.

-Find and enter computer Ancestral File data into your PAF (Personal Ancestral File Program), using GEDCOM.
+Find and enter data into your genealogy database.

-Enter all good sources into the notes section of your PAF.
+Enter all good sources into the sources or notes sections of your genealogy database.

-Obtain other people's GEDCOM data and add to your PAF.
+Obtain other people's GEDCOM data and add it to your genealogy database.